Ha-Tek/Python-projects/README.md

 https://pymoo.org

-Steps to solve a given problem/Exercise:
+Steps to solve the given problem/Exercise:
 1. Install pymoo and import all the required libraries accordingly.
 2. Develop a class and define a problem.
 3. Initialize NSGA-II algorithm using below parameters: